indimail/indimail-virtualdomains/.github/README-indimail.md

 $ sudo svc -d /service/qmail-smtpd* /service/qmail-send.25 /service/qmail-qm?pd.*
 $ sudo svc -u /service/qmail-smtpd* /service/qmail-send.25 /service/qmail-qm?pd.*
 ```

+indimail-mta also has a special queue <b>slowq</b> where the emails injected into this queue, the deliveries can be rate controlled.
+This is achived by setting the environment variable <b>QUEUEDIR</b>=<u>/var/indimail/queue/slowq</u>. indimail-mta provies you various [methods](#setting-environment-variables) to set environment variables.
+One of the method is using <b>domainqueue</b> control file discussed in [Controlling Delivery Rates](#controlling-delivery-rates).

 # Using systemd to start IndiMail